pablosecuen/react-challengue/README.md

 1. **Dynamic Product Detail Page (PDP)**: Implemented an API endpoint to fetch stock and price information for a specific product identified by its SKU code.
 The PDP updates stock and price information every 5 seconds, ensuring real-time data accuracy.

+2. **New Shop Route**: Access the complete products catalog through a URL in the format of `/shop`, also including Add to cart functionality.

+3. **Filtering**: both Home and Shop section have a Search Input Bar that allows user to filter products by brand for a better user experience.

-2. **URL-based Routing**: Access the PDP through a URL in the format of `/productId-productBrand`, providing a user-friendly and SEO-friendly URL structure.
+4. **URL-based Routing**: Access the PDP through a URL in the format of `/productId-productBrand`, providing a user-friendly and SEO-friendly URL structure.

+5. **Global products endpoint**: New endpoint `/api/stock-price/list)` thats brings objets separately with a new individual data structure, not good for complex and larga databases, for confortable data structure for small e-commemrces.

+6. **PDP exlusive endpoint**:  `/api/stock-price/:code)` thats brings product details with a 5sec interval for updated information details.
+Great for having updated pricing information, stock information, and a balanced api calling.

-3. **Payment Gateway Integration**: Integrated MercadoPago's payment gateway into the application, allowing users to make secure online payments for their purchases.
+7. **Payment Gateway Integration**: Integrated MercadoPago's payment gateway into the application, allowing users to make secure online payments for their purchases.

-3.**Seo Dinamic features JSON-LD**: added metadata to html, and a dynamic function GenerateMetada por details product page with a  JSON-LD structure and scripting to ensure html setting
+8.**Seo Dinamic features JSON-LD**: added metadata to html, and a dynamic function GenerateMetada por details product page with a  JSON-LD structure and scripting to ensure html setting

+9. **Webhook Controller**: Enables various actions such as invoking MercadoPago's IPN, retrieving complete payment information, and storing transaction details in the database for scalability and administration control.

+10. **Create-Preference Controller**: Allows manual sending of payment, payer, and shipping information via the `/api/payment/create-preference` endpoint, offering enhanced control over user data and facilitating marketing insights.

 ---